BII-Lab/Yeti-Project/doc/Decentralized-Distributed-DM-System.md

 The decision-making mechanism draws on the practical Byzantine algorithm (PBFT).
 The core theory of the PBFT algorithm is n >= 3f + 1, n represents the number of nodes, f represents the number of inconsistent hash digests, and determines whether the expression is true:

-**Ture**：Primary node distributes the correct zone file to each node
+**Ture**: Primary node distributes the correct zone file to each node

 **False**: Primary node gives up operation and sends an acquisition message to all nodes